 Army Regulation 735-5, paragraph 13-30.b(6)c.

 According to Army Regulation 735-5, paragraph 13-30.b(6)c., “Before holding a person financially liable for a loss to the Government, the facts must clearly show that the person’s conduct was the ‘proximate’ cause of the [Loss, Damage, Destruction, or Theft].
 That is, the person’s acts or omissions were the cause that, in a natural and continuous sequence, unbroken by a new cause, produced the LDDT, and without which the LDDT would not have occurred.”

 Army Regulation 735-5’s glossary defines “proximate cause” as, “The cause, which in a natural and continuous sequence of events unbroken by a new cause produced the loss or damage.
 Without this cause, the loss or damage would not have occurred.
 It is further defined as the primary moving cause, or the predominate cause, from which the loss or damage followed as a natural, direct, and immediate consequence.”

 Rebutting a FLIPL

-If you are the subject of a FLIPL, it is essential that you speak with a knowledgeable attorney before allowing the Army to summarily find you responsible for the debt.
+If you are the subject of an investigation of property loss, you must speak with a knowledgeable attorney before allowing the Army to find you responsible for the debt.
 Our attorneys will evaluate all the circumstances that led to the loss or destruction of the property and identify any factors that could alleviate your culpability in the missing property.
+Contact us.